-ML 16-3 - Pension Actuarial Valuations
+ML17-2 - Pension Actuarial Valuations

-Finding - During our audit, it was noted that the Firemen's Retirement Trust obtains only triennial actuarial valuations.
+Finding - During our audit, it was noted that not all investments in the Firemen's Retirement Trust obtains only triennial actuarial valuations.

 Criteria - Governmental accounting standards require valuations to be done every two years.
 Additionally, GASB Statement No. 68, requires the City to report the net pension asset or liability on the City's financial statements.